Peru’s Most Popular Travel Itinerary: The Gringo Trail

 The gringo trail is the most popular route taken by travellers for a reason.
 All of the sites are more interesting than the other, and the tourist infrastructure is reasonably well established.
 Additionally, following the gringo trail is easy to navigate and it allows you to acclimatise on your way to Machu Picchu.

 Being the most recommended route, we strongly recommend people to check out Peru Hop.
 A relatively new company that operates a hop on hop off bus around all of the destinations on the trail plus more.
 They allow you to spend as little or as long as you want in any of the destinations, and have many different routes and passes to get you to Cusco or any other place in Peru as well as Bolivia.
 Not only do they provide the highest quality of service and security, an additional benefit of travelling with them is that they provide hotel/hostel pick-ups and drop-offs in all destinations so you don’t have to take any taxis, go to crowded public bus terminals or carry around your newly filled suitcase of souvenirs from Peru!
+If you want to read about other people’s experiences, then just check out some of their reviews!

 If this blog post has caught your interest or attention, and you have plans for doing this trail, we suggest you check out FindLocalTrips.com, a tour comparison website with heaps of info and all the different options for taking that trip of a lifetime.